Welcome to Pet Viewpoint

 Starting Out

 I Graduated from a small one and a half gallon vase-type aquarium for a beautiful Betta fish named Jewel, to a not-large 5-gallon aquarium.
-That fish tank holds my two Dwarf African Frogs, Henri and Marty, and my Nerite Snail, Tigger.
+That fish tank held my two Dwarf African Frogs, Henri and Marty, and my Nerite Snail, Tigger.
 Definitely I prefer the five gallon.
 That is still quite small since many people have much much higher volume fish tanks.
 However, this fits my lifestyle best.
-And my three little ‘guys’ seem to do just fine together.
-An hour a week is about all the time I need to keep my little fellows in good spirits and for my small aquarium operation.
+And my three little ‘guys’ did just fine together.
+An hour a week is about all the time I needed to keep my little fellows in good spirits and for my small aquarium operation.

 When I started with Betta fish, unfortunately, they did not last much longer than six months with my limited knowledge on how to operate an aquarium.
 Even with using scalding water to rinse all the preparatory bowls and utensils for changing their water, my Bettas did not do well for any good period of time.
 Best I had watched a few videos on “how to set up a fish tank” or “aquarium care for beginners”.